BohTsR/BachThesis/README.md

 * [Examples](#examples)
 * [References](#references)

-Here we will take a closer look at the Smart Home project and all the necessary tools for its implementation
+Here we will take a closer look at the Thonny IDE and all the necessary tools to start the implementation

 ## Components and tools
 1. Microcontroller ESP32